fevziismailsahin/fevziismailsahin/README.md

 # Hi, I'm Fevzi

 - **Currently Working On:**
-  - Backend development (Rust, Python, JavaScript)
+  - Backend development (Rust, Python, Type/JavaScript, C)
   - Data science and machine learning projects

 - **Currently Learning:** How to work smarter with data and APIs